 Best Homemade Oven Beef Jerky

-This Paleo Best Homemade Oven Beef Jerky recipe is packed with flavor and protein, and has the perfect chewable jerky texture!
+Best Homemade Oven Beef Jerky – Our homemade beef jerky recipe makes a savory snack that’s Paleo, Keto, and Gluten-Free.
+It’s packed with flavor and protein, and has the perfect chewable jerky texture!

 Anytime I put the word “best” in a title, I feel like I need to explain myself…

 We have made many beef jerky recipes over the years.
-So with brown sugar or honey, some with various cuts of beef, and different spices.
+Some with brown sugar or honey, some with various cuts of beef, and different spices.

-This particular jerky recipe is a personal favorite, because:
+This particular Best Homemade Oven Beef Jerky recipe is a personal favorite, because:

 - There is no added sugar.